 Figure 4: Window line trimming dimensions.
 Note 5 mm Teflon tubing replacing the window line insulation.

 The insulation on one side is completely removed and replaced with 2¼ inches of 4-5mm Teflon tubing.
-You can purchase 5-feet from Amazon for $5-10, for example.
 The tubing reaches up all the way into the PL-259 connector and permits the interface to operate at full power.

 To facilitate easy soldering of the other wire to the UG-175 adapter, a 1/16 inch hole must be carefully drilled lengthwise at the edge of the adapter’s end boss.
 File a small flat spot on the boss edge for an accurate center punch for drilling.
 If possible, do not drill completely through the adapter boss.